NextGenSec-Github/Security-Engineering/Logging & Monitoring/Cheatsheets/window_eventids_detecting_threats.md

 - **Event ID 4732:** This event occurs whenever a member is added to a security-enabled local group.
 It helps in detecting privilege abuse by users who are responsible for unauthorized additions.
 - **Event ID 4756:** This event occurs whenever a member is added to a security-enabled universal group.
 It helps in detecting accidental additions.

+## Detecting Backdoors
+- **Event ID 4657:** If a registry key value is modified, then event ID 4657 is logged.
+A subtle note of importance is that it is triggered only if a key value is modified, not the key itself.